 It’s amazing how quickly things go from “the next big thing” to “seriously, I spent money on that?”
 While your old iPod or computer could become a vintage must-have, the same can’t be said of outdated admin practices.
-As 2018 fast approaches, it’s time to wave goodbye to methods from days gone by and herald the New Year with smarter ways to tackle your surgical scheduling workflow.
+It’s time to wave goodbye to methods from days gone by and herald the New Year with smarter ways to tackle your surgical scheduling workflow.

-Couriers – Unless you are sending something big and bulky we suggest you lose the number of your local courier company.
+Unless you are sending something big and bulky, we suggest you lose the number of your local courier company.
 Don’t waste time – and money – using a courier to transfer files between your practice and ASCs.
 Sending files electronically will help you save resources, and better protect patient information.

 No matter how many of these “malpractices” you are guilty of (none, we hope), make a New Year pledge to bade farewell to a few of them at least!